ericsizemore/utility/SECURITY.md

 If there are any vulnerabilities discovered within **Utility**, please do not hesitate to _report them_.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/ericsizemore/utility/security/advisories/new) tab.
-If you have a fix for the issue, that is most welcome -- please attach or summarize it in your message!
+If you have a fix for the issue, that is most welcome — please attach or summarize it in your message!

 I will evaluate the vulnerability and, if necessary, release a fix or mitigating steps to address it.
-I will contact you to let you know the outcome, and will credit you in the report.
+I will reach out to you to let you know the outcome, and will credit you in the report.

    Please **do not disclose the vulnerability publicly** until a fix is released!